activitypods/activitypods/docs/src/content/docs/backend/listening-to-inbox-and-outbox.md

 ## `PodActivitiesWatcherService`

-This service, which is automatically created by the `AppService', will check for all users who have granted the special `apods:ReadInbox' and `apods:ReadOutbox' permissions, and will automatically subscribe to webhooks.
+This service, which is automatically created by the `AppService`, will check for all users who have granted the special `apods:ReadInbox' and `apods:ReadOutbox' permissions, and will automatically subscribe to webhooks.

 Each service can monitor certain types of activity like this: